Application guidelines - medical grants

 - General funds, non-specific appeals, endowment funds, conduit organisations or appeals by circular.

 - Costs of meetings, conferences, conference fees, exhibitions, concerts, travel, expeditions

-- Organisations based outside the object area.
+- Organisations based outside Cambridgeshire.

 - Support on an ongoing basis.